-This clever turkey veggie tray is a festive and colorful appetizer display that brings a healthy balance to your holiday dessert indulgence.
-Best of all, kids love it!
+This fresh turkey veggie tray is a cute and colorful appetizer display that brings a healthy balance to your holiday Thanksgiving spread.
+Best of all, kids love to help make it!

 Turkey Veggie Platter

-As you can probably imagine, this turkey vegetable tray for Thanksgiving is always a hit!
 Placing fresh, colorful, healthy veggies as a turkey-shaped veggie tray is super simple to do, yet so creative!
-It’s the perfect appetizer to kick off your Thanksgiving menu and is a fun twist on your regular fruit and veggie platter.
+It’s the perfect appetizer to kick off your Thanksgiving menu and is a fun twist on a fruit and veggie platter.

 Assembling the Thanksgiving Turkey Veggie Tray